DPIclimate/broker/doc/tago/poller.md

 ```

 If no matching device exists, the poller creates one.
 Its name comes from the
+`dev_name` tag when present, then the Tago device name, and finally the
-Tago device name, its source ID contains only `device_id`, and its properties
+`device_id`.
+Its source ID contains only `device_id`, and its properties contain
-contain the non-secret response from the `info` endpoint.
-A deterministic
+the non-secret response from the `info` endpoint.
+A deterministic creation
-creation correlation UUID is derived from `device_id`.
+correlation UUID is derived from `device_id`.

 The poller keeps these runtime mappings: